youwol/os-widgets/README.md

 # @youwol/os-widgets

-This library is a collection of widgets for the OS ecosystem of YouWol
+Collection of widgets for the in-browser emulated OS of YouWol.

 This library is part of the hybrid cloud/local ecosystem [YouWol](https://platform.youwol.com/applications/@youwol/platform/latest).